<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Some folks say "true" dual sports are only those bikes modeled after hardcore enduro racers.
 Others beg to differ and prefer easier-going 50/50 machines like big 650s and frugal 200s.

-We're fans of both camps, which is why we've selected the best models from each discipline and everything in between in the list below.
 We've also separated our favorite new models from our favorite used bikes as well, so if you're shopping the second-hand market, we've got you covered.

 The Best New Dual Sport Motorcycles You Can Buy Right Now

-Much like the adventure motorcycle segment, dirt-oriented dual-sport bikes are more popular than ever.
 That's good news for anyone after a street-legal trail bike, as competition between manufacturers breeds value for the rest of us.
 Here are our top picks for new models currently on the market.

 1. KTM 690 Enduro R